 For the Crispy Garlic Topping

-- Set a small saucepan with the vegetable oil over medium heat.
-When hot, add thinly sliced garlic cloves.2 tablespoons vegetable oil, 2 cloves garlic
+- Set a small saucepan with 2 tablespoons vegetable oil over medium heat.
+When hot, add 1 small garlic clove, very thinly sliced .

-- Once they look pale golden brown on the bottom, flip the garlic cloves to ensure both sides are evenly fried.
+- Once pale golden brown on the bottom, flip the garlic cloves to ensure both sides are evenly fried.

 - When the garlic is golden brown on both sides, remove from the heat with a slotted spoon onto a drying rack or paper towel and let cool.
 Reserve the oil (do not discard).